 It also may work well in alleviating the symptoms of seasonal allergy which includes sneezing, itching and runny nose.

 In a 2004 study, astragalus root was said to possibly inhibit the adverse effects of Type 1 herpes simplex virus.
-Astragalus is an adaptogenic herb which means it may help individuals cope better with the symptoms of emotional, mental and physical stress.
+Astragalus is an adaptogenic herb.
+This means it may help individuals cope better with the symptoms of emotional, mental and physical stress.

 In China, astragalus is used as part of adjunctive therapy that may possibly help with cancer and heart disease.
 Astragalus root can be taken in a form of tablets or capsules.
 Its dried roots of the herb may also be added into soups.